strictphp/conventions/README.md

 composer require strictphp/conventions --dev
 ```

 This will install the package as a development dependency.
+You will be asked to confirm the installation of the plugin:

+> Do you trust "phpstan/extension-installer" to execute code and wish to enable it now? (yes/no) [y]:

+Type `y` to use all the extensions provided by the package.

 ## Getting Started